fullstackhub-io/mazharnco/README.md

 ## Run the Application

-Run the command: pm2 start, open the browser and enter the URL (http://localhost:3000).
+Run the command: `pm2 start environment.json --env production`, open the browser and enter the URL (http://localhost:3000).